JanCBrammer/biopeaks/README.md

 # User Guide

 ## Installation
-Note that currently, `biopeaks` has been built and tested on Windows.
-It should run on Linux and macOS as well.

 ### Instructions for users without a Python installation
 If you don't have experience with installing Python packages and/or if you